 Natural Rubber Latex (NRL) can be a daily hazard in the workplace, as identified by the Health and Safety Executive on their website.
 Workplaces where the wearing of surgical gloves is standard practice such as health and social care, can pose a particular risk in this respect.
-See Do Gloves Need to be Worn? in this section.

 The pages in this section outline specific workplaces/roles where NRL can be a hazard, and practical steps to ensure the safety of people who are NRL-allergic.